cvmfs/doc-cvmfs/apx-security.rst

 descriptor.
 On newer Linux kernels, the client can mount as an unprivileged user in a user namespace with a detached mount namespace.

-The easiest way to run the client as a normal user is with the cvmfs-contrib tool called `cvmfsexec <https://github.com/cvmfs-contrib/cvmfsexec>`_.
-It creates an unprivileged mount namespace, starts the client in the namespace, runs a given command which sees the mounted repositories show up at ``/cvmfs``, and automatically cleans up when the command exits.
+The easiest way to run the client as a normal user is with the `cvmfsexec <https://github.com/cvmfs/cvmfsexec>`_ package.
+It supports four ways to run cvmfs as an unprivileged user, depending on the capabilities available on the host.
+See the README there for details.

 CernVM-FS Software Distribution